 A bill to exempt tribes and their casinos from federal labor law continues to draw support Indian Country but the political landscape has changed.

 A landmark Supreme Court decision opened the door for sports betting but tribes aren't rushing to join the industry.

 The Aquinnah Wampanoag Tribe wants to be at the table as regulators in Massachusetts address the future of gaming.

-The Mashantucket Pequot Tribal Nation and the Mohegan Tribe remain committed to a new casino in Connecticut despite falling behind on their schedule.
+The Mashantucket Pequot Tribal Nation and the Mohegan Tribe are renewing efforts to open a casino that has been stalled by the Trump administration.

 A 28-year-old citizen of the Saginaw Chippewa Tribe admitted he attempted to sexually abuse a woman at the casino on the reservation.